welovemedia/ffmate-docs/docs/debugging.md

     *   **What to expect:** Logs specifically detailing the registration of Prometheus metrics.
     *   **Example Log:** `prometheus:register registered prometheus gauge 'task_created'`

-### Setting debug from the API
+## Setting debug from the API

-`ffmate` provides API endpoints to change the debug namespaces *while the server is running*, without needing to restart it:
+FFmate provides API endpoints to change the debug namespaces *while the server is running*, without needing to restart it:

 *   **`PATCH /api/v1/debug/namespace/{namespaces}`**
     *   **Purpose:** Sets the active debug namespaces.